DartmouthCCNL/trepka_etal_jneuro_2023/README.md

 To reproduce all analyses from raw data, run the analysis scripts in the order illustrated in `run_all.m`.
 ## Code organization
 The remaining scripts in the main directory are organized as follows:
-*config.m contains constants and parmeters for model fitting and postprocessing data *preprocess/ contains functions for preprocessing the raw data *model/ contains functions for fitting the AR model *postprocess/ contains functions for postprocessing the model output *plot/ contains helper functions for plotting figures *decoder/ contains functions for training and testing decoders *revision_first/ contains functions related to additional analyses associated with the first round of revisions of the paper *revision_second/contains functions related to additional analyses associated with the second round of revisions of the paper
+* config.m contains constants and parameters for model fitting and postprocessing data
+* preprocess/ contains functions for preprocessing the raw data
+* model/ contains functions for fitting the AR model
+* postprocess/ contains functions for postprocessing the model output
+* plot/ contains helper functions for plotting figures
+* decoder/ contains functions for training and testing decoders
+* revision_first/ contains functions related to additional analyses associated with the first round of revisions of the paper
+* revision_second/contains functions related to additional analyses associated with the second round of revisions of the paper